ashishgupta2598/voice-agents/README.md

 Reads back a summary, confirms with the patient, saves structured data via save_intake_summary.

-The agent never diagnoses, never advises on medications, escalates emergencies to 911, and refuses to share other patients' info.
+The agent never diagnoses, never advises on medications, escalates emergencies, and refuses to share other patients' info.
 If a patient doesn't know their dosage, it records "unknown" rather than guessing.

 ## Eval results (Run 3, 130 tests)